Doctor Aphra: Doctor Aphra (2020)

+Doctor Aphra (2025)

 Audiobook

 An expanded audiobook adaptation of Aphra's introduction in the Darth Vader series, titled Doctor Aphra: An Audiobook Original, was released on July 21, 2020.
 Written by Sarah Kuhn, the audio drama added new scenes and featured a full voice cast, with Emily Woo Zeller voicing Doctor Aphra.
 The script was released in book form on April 6, 2021.

 Short story

 "The Trigger" (2017)

 "The Trigger" is a short story written by Gillen, published in the 2017 Star Wars anthology From a Certain Point of View.
 Set during the 1977 Star Wars film on the day that the Empire destroys the planet Alderaan with the Death Star, the story finds Aphra captured by Imperial troops and reacting to the news of Alderaan's destruction.
 Slate noted:

 Gillen said he wrote the story with the intent of "working out a fairly logical reason, why with her background, she thinks the Empire is bad to the alternative.
 If you grew up in a galactic civil war, I think peace by any means might be better than war.
 That's kind of Aphra's take.
 Aphra can handle everything.
 She lies to herself.
 But normal people?
 Normal people would probably like to live under a fascist regime rather than actually people just killing each other in a war.
 And that's a really dark hole to think about but I can buy someone believing that with Aphra's background."